Course Outline

 -

-Lecture: Define change management and explore various types of organizational change, including structural, process, cultural, and technological.
-Differentiate between the concepts of change and transition.
+Lecture: Define change management and explore the various types of organizational change, including structural, process, cultural, and technological.
+Explain the distinction between change and transition.

 -

-Discussion/Q&A: “Reflect on a significant change you have experienced in your work environment.
-What factors made it challenging or easier to navigate?”
+Discussion/Q&A: "Reflect on a change you have experienced in your government role.
+What factors made it challenging or easier to manage?"

 -

-Practice: Icebreaker activity — “Change Timeline” where participants map out a personal or professional change and share key lessons learned.
+Practice: Icebreaker activity — “Change Timeline” where participants map a personal or professional change and share insights and lessons learned.

 Understanding the Human Side of Change for Government